 What does the MRI of the Heart show?

-Cardiac MRI allows the doctors to see the structure and the function of the heart in a great detail.
-Based to this examination they can reveal various heart diseases:
+Cardiac MRI allows the doctors to see the structure and the function of the heart in

 - Coronary heart disease

 - Chronic or acute heart failure

 Your doctor may use the MRI of the heart to detect or monitor: